Hitachi Construction Machinery

 Hitachi Construction Machinery Co., Ltd. (日立建機株式会社) is a Japanese construction equipment company which is into the manufacturing, sales and service of construction machinery, transportation machinery, and other machines and devices.
 As of August 2022, Hitachi, from which the company was spun off in 1970, owns 25.4% of the total shares.
+In April 2027, the company plans to change its corporate name and brand to LANDCROS.